Academic Advising and Student Responsibility

 York College is dedicated to serving the needs of students regardless of disability by providing equal access to a quality learning experience.
 York College will not discriminate against any qualified student with a disability in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 and its amendments.
 The College will reasonably accommodate the needs of students with a disability provided such accommodation does not constitute a fundamental alteration of York’s program of education or otherwise constitute an undue burden.

-Students requesting academic accommodations should submit disability documentation to the Disability Support Services Coordinator and then meet with the coordinator to discuss appropriate accommodations and plan a strategy for meeting their academic requirements.
+Students requesting academic accommodations should submit disability documentation to the Director Disability Support Services and then meet with the Director to discuss appropriate accommodations and plan a strategy for meeting their academic requirements.

 Office of Community Education